-It all started with my big brother, who was a teenager at the time.
-Our parents would always be banging James’ door because of the loud music that came out of his room almost 24/7.
+It all started with my big brother, who was a teenager at that time.
+Our parents would always be banging on James’ door because of the loud music that came out of his room almost 24/7.
 James called it art, while mom and dad thought it was nothing but noise, so they constantly clashed.

 In my opinion, I honestly could not care much about whatever that was.
 It also bothered me sometimes, especially when James’ rock songs were blasting in the night.

 When I asked James about it, he said that it was a guitar.
 An electric guitar, to be specific.
 I had never seen one at such a young age, so I pulled mom to a music store when we were in town one day and asked the salesman if he could show me one.

-Looking at the instrument turn to me, begging my mother to buy an electric guitar for me.
+Looking at the instrument turned to me, begging my mother to buy an electric guitar for me.
 Of course, she refused to do it.
 “You did not even want to learn how to play the piano, and learning this one is much more complicated than that.”

 I knew my mother made sense, but I also knew that I liked an electric guitar better than a piano.
-I had to beg my parents to get one for me for months, and they only agreed to do it when they saw me watching online guitar tutorials and trying to play an imaginary guitar.
+I had to beg my parents to get one for me for months, and they only agreed to do it when they saw me help myself by watching online guitar tutorials and trying to play an imaginary guitar.

 While most aspiring rockers I came across started by forming a band in high school, I aimed higher than that.
 As soon as I turned 16 years old, I got a fake ID to go to bars and see if anyone would allow me to play my instrument there.
 I had no thoughts of doing underage drinking; all I wanted to do was to get started on fulfilling my dream.

 After school, I would train for two or three hours on weekdays.
 On weekends, my ever-supportive brother would drive me to different bars and clubs so that we could see if they could give me a shot.
 Unfortunately, I did not have much luck in those two years.

-Sometime after my 18th birthday, though, my brother and I went to a bar where an up-and-coming band was supposed to provide entertainment.
-I was not trying to get a job there at the time, but I overheard the band members arguing with each other because their guitarist was nowhere in sight.
+Sometime after my 18th birthday, my brother and I went to a bar where an up-and-coming band was supposed to provide entertainment.
+I was not trying to get a job there at the time, but I overheard the band members arguing because their guitarist was nowhere in sight.
 One of them even said, “How can that guy bail on us now when there are music producers in the audience?”